ramgandhi-okta/okta-node-dpop/from-scratch.md

         }
         ```

-    * Now test the steps by running `npm start` in the terminal.
+    * Make sure to enable DPoP in your Okta service application before proceeding.
+Now test the steps by running `npm start` in the terminal.
 OOPS!
-You would have received an access token but call to users api failed.
+You would have received an access token but call to users api failed with 400 status.
 This is because we did not include DPoP proof.
 With DPoP enabled, we have to include a new DPoP proof for every call.
 This prevents malicious actors from reusing stolen access tokens.
 Let's add some code to include DPoP proof.

     * Add a helper method to generate hash of access token or `ath` value.
         ```javascript
         const oktaHelper = {
             .....,
+            // Add as the last attribute of oktaHelper object
             generateAth: function(token) {
                 return crypto.createHash('sha256').update(token).digest('base64').replace(/\//g, '_').replace(/\+/g, '-').replace(/\=/g, '');
             }